-- a "material increase in cost" will occur where a transfer or trade is anticipated, in accordance with the assumptions and analysis defined in this methodology, to result in a network failure requiring constraint management action.
+- 14. The methodology described in this Statement has been developed to best meet the capacity trade and capacity transfer objectives detailed in paragraph 8.
+Specifically: - a "material increase in cost" will occur where a transfer or trade is anticipated, in accordance with the assumptions and analysis defined in this methodology, to result in a network failure requiring constraint management action.
 Any increase in constraint management costs in excess of that expected in the absence of any proposed transfer or trade is considered a "material increase". - For the avoidance of doubt, any constraint management costs arising from circumstances that National Grid has considered, in applying this methodology, unlikely to occur will be considered "non-material".
 This does not mean that such circumstance and costs will not occur. - 15.
 The rationale for the process described in this Statement is to ensure that the NTS is efficiently and economically used.
-In particular it is intended to ensure that: - the sale of capacity does not create a situation whereby sold capacity at a location where it is no longer required prevents the release of additional capacity, above obligated levels, elsewhere due to National Grid's on-going commitment in respect of the sold capacity; or - b) obligated capacity levels do not create requirements whereby unsold capacity at a location is effectively sterilised3 and cannot be reallocated to support demand for additional capacity above obligated levels elsewhere.
+In particular it is intended to ensure that: - a) the sale of capacity does not create a situation whereby sold capacity at a location where it is no longer required prevents the release of additional capacity, above obligated levels, elsewhere due to National Grid's on-going commitment in respect of the sold capacity; or - b) obligated capacity levels do not create requirements whereby unsold capacity at a location is effectively sterilised and cannot be reallocated to support demand for additional capacity above obligated levels elsewhere.